14 Tips on How to Get More Google Reviews & Improve Rankings

 Your free Google Marketing Kit will come with various tools and resources like printable posters, flyers, and cards with a quick response (QR) code that leads back to your reviews.
 You can add this QR code to email newsletters, your website, social media profiles, and marketing materials to send happy customers straight to your Google page to leave a review.
 For more details on QR codes, read the section below.

 A QR code is similar to a barcode on a product.
 When your customer scans the code with the camera on their smartphone, the web address linked to the QR code automatically opens in a browser window.
-QR codes that link to your Google reviews page can be added to your website, customer emails, digital receipts, and social media profiles.
-They can also be added to offline marketing materials like postcard mailers, brochures, business cards, posters, and more.
+Add QR codes linked to your Google reviews page to your small business website, customer emails, digital receipts, and social media profiles.
+Also place QR codes on offline marketing materials like postcard mailers, brochures, business cards, or posters.

 Then click on “Create QR Code,” and VistaPrint will generate a QR code image that you can download or continue customizing.
 Once you’re happy with the image, click the Download button to get a ZIP file with your code’s image.